Former warehouse site in Foxboro to become film studio

 The terminal complex at the corner of Route 1 and North Street had encompassed four buildings totaling about 400,000 square feet, but three were razed following a roof collapse in a snowstorm in 2015.

-The Kraft family bought the 26-acre property and have been using it for parking for events at nearby Gillette Stadium.
+The Kraft family bought the 26-acre property and has been using it for event parking at nearby Gillette Stadium.

-“The planned use of the property as a Motion Picture Production Facility is exciting for Foxboro and the surrounding community,” the applicant’s attorney Stephen Withers of the Coogan Smith law firm in Attleboro, said.
+“The planned use of the property as a Motion Picture Production Facility is exciting for Foxboro and the surrounding community,” said Stephen Withers, a lawyer with the Coogan Smith law firm in Attleboro.

-Withers, who also chairs the Attleboro school committee, said his client will have a detailed announcement about the project’s plans in the near future.
+Withers, who also chairs the Attleboro School Committee, said his client will have soon have a detailed announcement about the project’s plans.

 The CFO of Red Sky Studios is David Cambria.
 The project engineer is William Buckley Jr. of Bay Colony Group in Foxboro.

-In recent years, there have been several movies filmed in the area, including in North Attleboro, Norton, and Plainville.
+In recent years, there have been several movie scenes filmed in the area, including in North Attleboro, Norton, and Plainville.

 “Don’t Look Up,” a big-budget movie filmed last February in North Attleboro and in November at Wheaton College in Norton, among other places in Massachusetts, has been nominated for four Oscars, including Best Picture.